 [box type = ”note”]Padel Magazine - Federico Quiles is number 9 in the world with his partner and friend Silingo.
-This interview allows us to get to know Frederico better, who stayed at the gates of the Masters 21013. [/ Box]
+This interview allows us to get to know Frederico better, who remained at the gates of the 21013 Masters. [/ Box]

-Padel Magazine : Unfortunately you stayed at the doors of the Masters, what are your goals for the 2014 year?
+Padel Magazine: Unfortunately you stayed at the gates of the Masters, what are your goals for 2014?

 Federic Quiles: First of all, it must have been a very good year for us, even though we had some hot moments and a little less good times.
 Our level improved during the year but it is still perfectible.
 We managed to make beautiful perfs especially against the top 4.
 So for the year 2014, our ambition is clearly to enter the first 8.

-Padel Magazine : How did you fall in the padel?
+Padel Magazine: How did you get into padel?

 Federic Quiles: I started when I was little with my dad in the national club of the neighborhood and I accompanied my father who was a good player.
 And at 10 years, thanks to my father, I fell in the padel.

-Padel Magazine : Your father is a padel player?
+Padel Magazine: Is your father a padel player?
 Are you also a tennis player?

 Federic Quiles: Father?
 Yes he played but a long time ago.
 He is now a drink player ...